OpenDataDSL/documentation/docs/topics/subscribing/subscribe-webhook.md

 * Select **Subscriptions**
 * Find the subscription you want to add the target to.
 * Click the + button next to targets
-* Select ScriptTarget
+* Select WebhookTarget
-* Fill out the script field appropriately
+* Fill out the url field appropriately
 * Click the save button